-By day, Elizabeth (Eilish) Mitchell invents new flavors of cheesecake as a food technologist at Rich Products Corp.
+By day, Elizabeth (Eilish) Cumbo invents new flavors of cheesecake as a food technologist at Rich Products Corp.
 At night, she’s a student in the School of Management’s Professional MBA program, a 33-month, part-time evening program specifically designed with working professionals in mind.

 I studied chemistry and nutrition at Syracuse University and, after graduation, got a job at Perry’s Ice Cream and moved to Buffalo.
 I started in their quality assurance department and soon branched out into research and development and operations/continuous improvement.